 IRGC Brigadier General Ali Hosseini-Tash is one of the most prominent officials involved in the Iranian regime’s nuclear weapons program.
 In his position as the head of the research section of the MOD and as Deputy Minister of Defense, from February 2004 until September 2005, he oversaw the Amad Plan and reported directly to Minister of Defense Ali Shamkhani.

-In February 2005, the NCRI revealed that the Iranian regime has worked on production of a neutron initiator by using Polonium 210 and Beryllium.
-This project was handled by Dr. Nasser Ehsani in Malek Ashtar University, affiliated with the MOD and under the supervision of Hosseini-Tash.
+In February 2005, the NCRI revealed that the Iranian regime had worked on the production of a neutron initiator by using Polonium 210 and Beryllium.
+This project was handled by Dr. Nasser Ehsani at Malek Ashtar University, affiliated with the MOD and under the supervision of Hosseini-Tash.

 The Parchin site was one of the most important locations used by AMAD.
 Saeed Borji, a confidant of Mohsen Fakhrizadeh and an explosives expert, was a key director of this center.
-He was in direct contact with the Ukrainian expert Vycheslav V. Danilenko, who oversaw the construction of explosive chambers used in Parchin.
-Borji was the head METFAZ, a subdivision SPND.
-When Parchin was being used for these experiments, Hosseini-Tash directly supervised the organ that worked on weaponization.
+He was in direct contact with the Ukrainian expert Vyacheslav V. Danilenko, who oversaw the construction of explosive chambers used in Parchin.
+Borji was the head of METFAZ, a subdivision of SPND.
+When Parchin was being used for these experiments, Hossein-Tash directly supervised the organ that worked on weaponization.